beto33014/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The original accelerometers data from the Samsung Galaxy S smartphones was acquired from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 This data included the following files for a test and training data set:
-#activity_labels.txt: data of different activities (e.g. walking, sitting...)
+*activity_labels.txt: data of different activities (e.g. walking, sitting...)
-#features.txt: data with column headings for the main datasets (X_train.txt,X_test.txt)
-#subject_test.txt: data with ids of subjects in study
-#X_test.txt: data containingaccelerometers dataset
-#y_test.txt: data with activity being performed by subjects
-#subject_train.txt: data with ids of subjects in study
-#X_train.txt: data containingaccelerometers dataset
-#y_train.txt: data with activity being performed by subjects
+*features.txt: data with column headings for the main datasets (X_train.txt,X_test.txt) *subject_test.txt: data with ids of subjects in study *X_test.txt: data containing accelerometers dataset *y_test.txt: data with activity being performed by subjects *subject_train.txt: data with ids of subjects in study *X_train.txt: data containingaccelerometers dataset *y_train.txt: data with activity being performed by subjects

+Accelerometer data comprises triaxial acceleration, triaxial Angular velocity, time and frequency, activity, and an identifier of the subject who carried out the experiment.
+Features are normalized and bounded within [-1,1]

 ##Variables